xavysp/TEED/README.md

 ```
 @inproceedings{xsoria2023teed,
     author={Soria, Xavier and Li, Yachuan and Rouhani, Mohammad and Sappa, Angel Domingo},
-    booktitle={Proceedings of the IEEE/CVF international conference on computer vision Workshop (ICCVW)},
+    booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision Workshop (ICCVW)},
     title={Tiny and Efficient Model for the Edge Detection Generalization},
     year={2023},
   pages={0},